kartikp36/tell-me-todo-PWA/README.md

 > Basically, you can add shortcut of the site to your mobile phone and use the app with or without internet!
 Cool, right?
 That's PWA!

 ### PWA Demo:
+To install the PWA, simply use `Install app` or `Add to home screen` option from  the menu of your mobile phone browser.

+> You may be automatically prompted to install/add-shortcut of the web
+> app depending on your browser(As you may see in the demo gif).

+For desktop(Windows, Mac or Linux), click the `Install` icon on upper right corner in the URL bar to install the PWA as desktop app.

 <img src="https://user-images.githubusercontent.com/36930635/169800688-a1eedf76-80fb-4fcd-b459-86c6b2993334.gif" width="auto" height="512" />